emdarcher/LongShot_code-redo/README.md

 LongShot_code-redo
 ==================

-redo of the code that runs LongShot
+redo of the Java code that runs LongShot, the 2013 robot of FIRST team 4159.